-BAC charts are very general, but very good guides.
+BAC Charts are very general, but very good guides.
 There are a number of other factors which will alter the rate at which alcohol enters your blood and the rate at which it dissipates.
 In other words, you can slow down or speed up alcohol's effects, but you can't stop them.
 To understand the impact of these variables requires an understanding of how you get drunk in the first place.

 The Factory Three key organs, the stomach, intestines, and liver dictate how quickly your BAC rises and lowers once you begin drinking.

 1. The Stomach absorbs alcohol into the blood through diffusion.
-But it does so
+But it does

-pyloric valve.
-When we eat food, this valve closes so the food can stay in the
+the pyloric valve.
+When we eat food, this valve closes so the food can stay in

-slow down the rise of your BAC level.
+can slow down the rise of your BAC level.

-2. The Intestines are far more efficient at diffusing alcohol into your blood than
+2. The Intestines are far more efficient at diffusing alcohol into your blood

 3. The Liver eliminates the alcohol.
 It does so by producing an enzyme called

-alcohol dehydrogenase which metabolizes the alcohol (In chronic drinkers, the
+alcohol dehydrogenase which metabolizes the alcohol (In chronic drinkers,

-be lowering your BAC by .01 every 45 minutes or so.
+numbers, this would be lowering your BAC by .01 every 45 minutes or so.